AngelCampos/Pathifier-Tool-Kit/README.md

 # Pathifier Tool Kit

+Pathifier is an algorithm designed to model the heterogeneity of a set of samples by calculating their level of deregulation based on their genomic data in a pathway based manner.

+The following scripts mya be used for easier loading of data, and the calculation of default arguments not implemented in the native functions.
+As well as fast customized plotting of the results of the deregulation analysis.

 ### 1_Run_Pathifier.R

-An R script for running Pathifier on R.
+An R script for running Pathifier (Drier et al., 2013) in R.

 First file required is TAB separated file of the gene expression matrix in the following format: